-Issuer CAs must complete all Domain/IP Address validation procedures for TLS certificates-such validation procedures must not be completed by third parties.
+Issuer CAs must complete all Domain/IP Address validation procedures for TLS certificates such validation procedures must not be completed by third parties.

 Issuer CAs shall not delegate validation of the domain portion of an e-mail address in s/MIME certificates.
 The Issuer CA may rely upon validation the root CA has performed for an Authorized Domain Name as being valid domain names.
-If the Issuer CA is verifying the domain portion, then the Issuer CA must clearly specify in their applicable CPS how domains are verified, typically using a process the CA/B Forum authorized to meet this requirement.
+If the Issuer CA is verifying the domain portion, then the Issuer CA must clearly specify in their applicable CPS how domains are verified, typically using a process the CAB Forum authorized to meet this requirement.

-For a Certificate issued to a Domain Name with .onion in the right-most label of the Domain Name, the Issuer CA confirms, as of the date the Certificate was issued, the Applicant's control over the .onion Domain Name in accordance with Appendix F of the EV Guidelines or Appendix C of the Baseline Requirements when the FQDN contains "onion" as the rightmost label.
+For a Certificate issued to a Domain Name with .onion in the right-most label of the Domain Name, the Issuer CA confirms, as of the date the Certificate was issued, the Applicant's control over the .onion Domain Name in accordance with the EV Guidelines or Appendix B of the Baseline Requirements as specified in section 3.2.2.2.